Cafe Gato Events - College Board Outline

 };

-This code shows the algorithm behind the function table_Make.
+This code shows the algorithm behind the function table_Make

-This code shows the table_Make function being called by the create_Table function.
+function being called by the create_Table

 This function contributes to the program by allowing it to express the database data in a table that is easy for a user to understand.
 It converts the traditional military time format that the database uses to standard AM/PM time.
-Its use of the parameter list allows the function to be used to display both the default data set of the database and a sorted version of it.
+Its use of the parameter list

 Algorithm Implementation

-This function starts by emptying the table to make sure that new data is not added on top of the old data.
-A forEach function is then used to iterate through every event dictionary provided in the list (which is the parameter).
+function is then used to iterate through every event dictionary provided in the list (which is the parameter).
 All of the rows are first created under descriptive variables.
 Then, the start time and end time are selected if the hour is expressed as a number greater than 12 and converted to a PM time.
-If not, " AM" is simply concatenated to the back of a replacement variable for both the start time and the end time.
-These replacement variables, which are created regardless of whether or not the time is selected, are then defined as the innerHTML of the start and end time rows respectively.
-The other rows have their innerHTML defined as the corresponding variables shown in the dictionaries.
-These columns of information are appended into a row, and that row is then appended to a table that collects all of it.
+If not, " AM"

-Iteration is used when iterating through the events in the event parameter using the forEach function.
+Iteration is used when iterating through the events in the event parameter using the forEach

-Selection is used with an if statement that defines a replacement “PM” time for military times with hours expressed as numbers greater than 13.
+statement that defines a replacement “PM” time for military times with hours expressed as numbers greater than 13.

 Sequencing is used to ensure that all used variables are defined before being called.
 The columns are also filled in in order before being appended to the rows, and the rows are fully filled in before being appended to the table.